 - Cancer Research UK's graduate programme offers a range of different schemes and an annual salary of around £25,000.

-- Charityworks runs a graduate scheme featuring placements in charities including the NSPCC, the Terrence Higgins Trust and Mind.
-The programme runs for a year, for which graduates will be paid £18,300 outside London and £21,300 within London.
+- Charityworks runs a graduate scheme featuring placements in charities and organisations including the NSPCC, Age UK and the National Housing Federation.
+The programme runs for a year, for which graduates will be paid in the region of £18,800 outside London and £21,600 within London.

 - Frontline is a two-year graduate scheme that focuses on social work and leadership.
 You'll work on social work placements while studying for a management qualification.
-In your first year, your costs are covered by a bursary.
-In your second year, by which time you'll be a qualified social worker, you could earn up to £35,000.
+In your first year, your costs are covered by a bursary, exempt from tax and national insurance, of £18,000 (or £20,000 for those in London).
+In your second year, by which time you'll be a qualified social worker, you will earn between £25,000 and £35,000.

 - IntoUniversity is a charity that encourages young people from disadvantaged backgrounds to go to university.
-It also runs a two-year graduate scheme offering a salary of £22,000 outside London and £23,000 in London.
+It also runs a two-year graduate scheme, which has previously offered a salary of £22,000 outside London and £23,000 in London.

 - Teach First is a charity that runs a two-year leadership development scheme based around teaching.
-In your first year, you'll be paid at least the basic salary for an unqualified teacher.
-In your second year, you'll be paid the basic salary for a newly qualified teacher (NQT), which is £23,720-£29,664 (depending on your location).
+In your first year, you'll be paid at least £19,739.
+This salary will increase in your second year, although the exact payment will depend on where the school is.

 - The Wellcome Trust runs a two-year graduate development programme in which you'll work alongside experienced professionals in areas including policy, funding and operations.
-Graduates are paid around £27,000 for the duration of their two-year programme.
+Graduates are paid £26,000 for the first year and £27,500 for the second year.